Equal opportunities policy

 Your responsibilities

 Consultants, contractors and volunteers are responsible to support the organisation to meet its commitment and avoid unlawful discrimination.
 If you believe that you have been discriminated against you should report this to the Action Kidney Cancer management team under the grievance procedure.
-If your complaint involves bullying or harassment, the grievance procedure is modified as set out in the Anti-Harassment and Bullying/Dignity at Work Policy.
+If your complaint involves bullying or harassment, the grievance procedure is modified as set out in the Anti-harassment and Bullying Policy.
 We take any complaint seriously and you will not be penalised for raising a grievance, even if your grievance is not upheld, unless your complaint is both untrue and made in bad faith.

 If you witness what you believe to be discrimination you should report this to the Action Kidney Cancer management team (or, if this is inappropriate, a Trustee) as soon as possible.